 Due to investors account pertains to amounts payable to investors for the redemption of their investments processed on or before the reporting period, which are usually paid three days after the transaction date.
-Other payables are non-interest bearing and are normally settled within one year.

-10. RELATED PARTY TRANSACTIONS
+9. RELATED PARTY TRANSACTIONS

 In the normal course of business, the Company transacts with companies which are considered related parties under PAS 24, Related Party Disclosures.